Quality, Patient Safety and Outcomes Research Certificate Program

-The certificate program requires a minimum of 21 term credits, including four required courses, and at least six credits of elective courses.
-All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework and students must maintain a 2.75 or better overall GPA for all certificate coursework.
-The certificate program length is flexible; it varies from student to student, however, the program must be completed within three years.
+The certificate program requires a minimum of 21 term credits, including four required courses and at least six credits of elective courses.
+All required and elective courses must be taken for a letter grade; a minimum grade of C is required in all certificate coursework, and students must maintain a 2.75 or better overall GPA for all certificate coursework.
+The certificate program length is flexible and varies from student to student.
+However, the program must be completed within three years.

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
-Students should also check for pre-requisites and whether instructor consent is required.
+Students should check the BSPH course directory to confirm when the courses are offered.
+Students should also check for prerequisites and whether instructor consent is required.